What is KiDo?

-Ki has originally meant the vitality of all living things.
+Ki has originally meant life force, the vitality of all living things and also strength.
 Later, its meaning has expanded to include all things that cannot be clearly defined, but they are nevertheless perceptible and observable.
 It means also things that are not tangible, such as essence, idea, spirit, potentiality etc. Science rejected the concept of life force in the 19th century because it was too vague for mathematical models and introduced the concept of energy.

 Do literally means a path or road.
 The concept describes the underlying natural order of the universe and the way how universe works.
 It also means principles and teachings.
 We can experience this natural order when we perceive the world through a calm mind.
 The concept, therefore, refers to the understanding of things by experiencing them directly.

-In the visible universe, everything has a form which has unique features.
-These forms are actually countless different energy fields.
-None of these forms are separated from each other, so their energies interact with each other.
-Indeed, the world is in constant change, and caused by this change is this continuous interaction between things.
+The world is in constant change, and caused by this change is this continuous interaction between things.
 This constant interaction affects everything in our lives and it can be seen everywhere in our surrounding.
-We call this path of learning and living according to these universal laws an Art of Natural Relationship.
+We call this interaction as natural relationship.

 KiDo - Art of Natural Relationship

 Art of Natural relationship is based on the development of interaction intelligence.
-Its main principles are awareness, control and connection.
+Its main principles are awareness, skills and connection.